Guide to Visiting NASA Space Center Houston

 How to get to NASA Space Center Houston?

-Driving from the city center will take you approximately 30-40 minutes via the Gulf Freeway, I-45 between downtown Houston and Galveston.
+Driving from the city center will take approximately 30-40 minutes via the Gulf Freeway, I-45, between downtown Houston and Galveston.
 There is ample on-site parking, which costs $5 per car all day.
+You can visit the NASA Center on your own.
+You can book an entry ticket online to skip the line.

 By Public Transport